Rule XI. Disciplinary Proceedings

 (2) The facts set forth in the petition or as shown at the hearing support the admission of misconduct and the agreed upon sanction; and

 (3) The sanction agreed upon is justified.
-If the Hearing Committee rejects a petition for negotiated disposition, it may not modify the proposed disposition on its own initiative, but instead shall afford Bar Counsel and the attorney an opportunity to revise the petition, and shall review any revised petition they submit.
+If the Hearing Committee rejects a petition for negotiated disposition, it may not modify the proposed disposition on its own initiative, but instead shall afford Disciplinary Counsel and the attorney an opportunity to revise the petition, and shall review any revised petition they submit.

 (d) Review by the Court of a recommendation.